 Avoid potential injury or ejection of occupants.
-DO NOT stand while driving above engine idle speeds and make sure all passengers are seated and seats are in a locked/secured position when the boat is underway.
+Do not stand while driving above an engine idle and make sure all passengers are seated and seats are in a locked/secured position when the boat is underway.

 EXTENDED SWIM PLATFORM/BOARDING LADDER